-Prehypertension can be prevented from becoming high blood pressure (hypertension).
-Get food and lifestyle tips from SingHealth Polyclinics.
+Prehypertension can be prevented from becoming high blood pressure (hypertension) with food and lifestyle tips.
+Doctors from SingHealth Polyclinics (SHP) share more.

 Prehypertension can develop into high blood pressure (hypertension) if you do not take steps to take charge of it.

-Prehypertension: 7 tips to prevent or reverse it
+Prehypertension (pre-high blood pressure): 7 Tips to prevent or reverse it

 High salt consumption is linked to high blood pressure.
 When eating out, ask for no or less gravy.
 Say no to canned foods, salty soups, instant noodles, potato chips and french fries.
 Eat less condiments such as chili sauce, soya sauce, mayonnaise and oyster sauce.

 2. Keep a healthy weight

 Prehypertension is linked to being overweight and obese.
 Asians should aim for a healthy BMI (body mass index) of 18.5 to 22.9.

 3. Exercise regularly

 To prevent prehypertension or reverse it, exercise at least 30 minutes, 5 days a week, or 150 minutes a week.
 However, any increase in physical activity is better than nothing.
 If you’re just starting to exercise, consider climbing a few flights of stairs instead of taking the lift.
 Walk to a lunch venue that’s further away.
 On your way home from work, alight one bus stop away from your usual stop.